-#3.
-Stress Testing: Evaluates whether the system’s performance is as expected when it is low on resources.
+Evaluates whether the system’s performance is as expected when it is low on resources.

-- Test on low memory or low disc space on clients/servers that reveals the defects which cannot be found under normal conditions.
+- Test on low memory or low disc space on clients/servers that reveal the defects which cannot be found under normal conditions.

-- Multiple user performance the same transactions on the same data.
+- Multiple users perform the same transactions on the same data.

-- Multiple clients connected to servers with different workloads.
+- Multiple clients are connected to the servers with different workloads.

 - Reduce the Think Time to “Zero” to stress the servers to their maximum stress.

-Evaluates the behavior of the software when large volume of data is involved.
+Evaluates the behavior of the software when a large volume of data is involved.

-– Subject the software to large amounts of data and check the limit where the software fails.
+- When the software is subject to large amounts of data, checks the limit where the software fails.

-- Maximum database size is created and multiple client query the database or create larger report.
+- Maximum database size is created and multiple clients query the database or create a larger report.

-- Example– If the application is processing database to create a report, a volume test would be to use a large result set and check that the report is printed correctly.
+- Example– If the application is processing the database to create a report, a volume test would be to use a large result set and check if the report is printed correctly.

-Evaluates the system for human use or fit for use.
+Evaluates the system for human use or checks if it is fit for use.

-– Are the output correct and meaningful and the same which was expected as per the business?
+- Is the output correct and meaningful and is it the same as which was expected as per the business?